How Long Does Therapy Take? What to Expect from Trauma Therapy

 • Attachment-Focused EMDR (AF-EMDR) helps reprocess traumatic memories while addressing attachment wounds

-• Cognitive Behavioral Therapy (CBT) addresses anxiety and depression stemming from trauma
+• Cognitive Behavioral Therapy (CBT) focuses on shifting beliefs that contributing to anxiety and depression stemming from trauma

 • Somatic therapy addresses trauma stored in the body